Table of Contents:

 if (line.charAt(i) == ',') {

-// processed without creating objects
+// processing without creating objects

 start = i + 1;